chaunceygardiner/weewx-weatherboard/README.md

 ## About the time display

-The clock in the lower right corner shows the time of the reading currently on the board, on the *station's* clock.
-The string comes from loopdata, rendered through this report's own WeeWX formatter, so it carries the station's timezone and time format -- not the tablet's, which on a wall-mounted display can be another timezone entirely, or simply set wrong.
+The clock shows the time of the reading currently on the board, on the *station's* clock.
+It comes from loopdata as `current.dateTime.format("%H:%M:%S")`, rendered through this report's own WeeWX formatter, so it carries the station's timezone -- not the tablet's, which on a wall-mounted display can be another timezone entirely, or simply set wrong.
+The board lays it out as a 12 or 24 hour clock itself, by `clock_format` or the report's language.

-The format travels with the field name in the skin's declaration:
-`current.dateTime.format("%X")`.  `%X` is the station's own time of day format:
-`09:44:14 PM` where the station runs a US locale, `21:44:14` under most others.
-That locale comes from weewxd's environment (`LANG`), not from a report's `lang` setting, and a weewxd started with no `LANG` at all -- common in containers -- falls back to the C locale and renders 24 hour times; setting `LANG` is the way to change that.
-The format cannot be pinned by editing the declaration: the board looks for the `%X` spelling specifically, so a different strftime string there does not reformat the clock, it removes the field the board reads and the corner falls back to `??:??:??`.

-The clock ages out too, but on its own threshold: once the loop record is older than `clock_max_age` seconds it reads `??:??:??` in the disconnected blue.
-That is longer than `max_age` deliberately -- a reading that is seconds stale has stopped being true, while a clock that is seconds slow is still worth reading -- so the blue is saved for a time that would mislead you.

 ## The manual